New Payment and Purchasing Guidelines

 Invoice Submission Guidelines

-- Invoices must be submitted once only and submitted to the Accounts Payable email address (email@example.com).
+- Invoices must be submitted once only and can be submitted using the Invoice Submission Form below.

 - The invoice number, account number (if applicable), remit to details, and Purchase Order number must be clearly indicated on the invoice.